Mahadev Bajgai: 2022 Nepalese local elections

-In the 2022 Nepalese local elections, Mahadev Bajgain lost the election with Sushila Shahi.
-Susila Shahi was a mayor candidate from the Alliance of 5 Political Parties that are Nepali Congress, CPN (Maoist Centre), CPN (Unified Socialist), People's Socialist Party, Nepal and Rastriya Janamorcha.
-Mahadev Bajgain was believed to be a strongest Candidate but he became the Victim of Alliance of 5 Political Party.
-CPN-UML Kailali District Committee Chairman Ratan Bahadur Thapa was removed from the post of Party District Chairman for playing a role in defeating the party’s official candidate Bajgain in the local elections.
+In the 2022 Nepalese local elections, Mahadev Bajgain, the CPN-UML’s official candidate for mayor, lost the election to Sushila Shahi, who was the candidate of an alliance of five political parties: the Nepali Congress, CPN (Maoist Centre), CPN (Unified Socialist), People's Socialist Party, Nepal, and Rastriya Janamorcha.
+Some reports stated that Bajgain was considered a strong candidate, but he was defeated by the combined opposition of the alliance of five political parties.
+Following the election, CPN-UML Kailali District Committee Chairman Ratan Bahadur Thapa was removed from his position for allegedly playing a role in the defeat of the party’s official candidate, Bajgain.